results

 This allows logs to be added incrementally throughout the test, and ensures they’re available even if the test later fails with a traceback.

 Multiple logs can be added by calling this function multiple times, or by passing multiple arguments.
-All accumulated logs will be included in the final report by report_and_exit() except for ATEX which handles this itself.

 - results.report_and_exit(status=None, note=None, logs=None)